OpenIndy/OpenIndy.github.io/_posts/news/2018-05-02-improvements-and-bugs.md

 The following change log represent all the changes fixes and new features of the new OpenIndy version 0.13.0.
 The version is available in the download section of the homepage.

-This version fixed a bug in bundle adjustment and improved the calculation for special areas of measurement in bundle adjustment.

         release notes - OpenIndy - Version 0.13.0_22